karlvr/lunar.js/README.md

 console.log(myModule.next()); // 1
 ```

-Note that modules accessed like this are singletons.
-The `Lunar` object is also a singleton, which acts as a factory creating contexts populated with modules.
-If you create multiple contexts using `Lunar.instance()` they will be independent.
+The `Lunar` object is global, and acts as a factory creating contexts populated with modules.

 ### Multiple modules